 Our dressage was much lighter on the forehand and forward.
 However Benny’s little spook came into play again.
 It was a 20×60 ring made into a 20×40 so there were little concrete platforms around the outside edge where the letters R,S,V,P would normally be.
 Trust Benny to notice them and shy inwards during his test.
 Once he did it and swapped leads in our left canter circle.
 I pulled him up picked up left canter and rode him quite a bit stronger.
 By the time we were done he finished up well with a square halt.
 I made sure to walk him very close to the outside edge of the ring on the way out to make my point.
 Benny didn’t care anymore.
 He was over it.
 I needn’t have bothered.
 Sigh!
 Still there is potential we were sxsth after dressage even with the spook so the rest was pretty good.

-Cross country was better too despite a run out left at fence #3 coming out of the woods.
+Cross country was better at Rocking Horse too despite a run out left at fence #3 coming out of the woods.
 It caused trouble all day as it was at an awkward angle begging for a left hand run out coming out of the shade of the woods.
 It was a box filled with loose hay with a log on top so big enough and early on in the course.
 I didn’t tap him with the whip and just circled around and presented straight he hopped right over.
 He was REALLY good round the rest of the course including the water and coffin.
 Too bad about our blip because we would have placed well without it.

 Jersey Girl did dressage on Saturday and both jumping phases on Sunday.
 See the video below.